otoco-io/otoco-wiki/README.md

 To make it easier for users to interact with the destination address of the Master LLC, we linked its public address to `otocorp.eth` , a more human-readable name, using the [Ethereum Name Services](https://ens.domains/).

-We put the cost of activating a new LLC at 5 DAI which if we get to 60 Series LLCs will help OtoCo LLC as the Master pay the USD 300 Annual Franchise tax in Delaware.
+We initially had put the cost of activating a new LLC at 5 DAI which if we got to 60 Series LLCs would have helped OtoCo LLC as the Master to pay the USD 300 Annual Franchise tax in Delaware.

+We the decided that we would rather - at least intially - let users spin up their LLC for FREE, knowing that there would be opportunities to upsell services once an LLC is activated.

-In addition to the 5 DAI, users will need to have a very small amount of Ether in their wallet to cover the gas costs of the 2 transactions, a first one to make the payment of 5 DAI and a second to activate the new LLC.
+As a result, users now only need to have a very small amount of Ether in their wallet to cover the gas costs of the signing transactions to activate the new LLC.
 All this is completed within 5 seconds on average.

 ### How we removed the naming speedbump